 Use your newfound bounty to make your photo projects incroyable.
 (Tish, that’s French!)

-Design the perfect watermark, add vintage graphics to your collage, and best of all, edit your own overlays just as easily as ours, with all the bells and whistles of our Overlay palette.
-Though be cautious when resizing—unlike our infinitely magnifiable overlays, PNG clip art and icons don’t scale forever.
+Design the perfect watermark, add vintage graphics to your collage, and best of all, edit your own graphics just as easily as ours, with all the bells and whistles of our Graphic palette.
+Though be cautious when resizing—unlike our infinitely magnifiable graphics, PNG clip art and icons don’t scale forever.

 We hope you enjoy these resources!
 And we’d love to see what you do with ‘em, so drop us a comment or tag #picmonkey on social to show off your creations.